Use code HELLO10 to save 10% off your first order. T&Cs apply.

 Application humidity Must not exceed 80%

-Initial curing time 4-6 hours
+Initial curing time 6-8 hours

-Full cure 7 days
+Full strength 7 days

-Fully cured compressive strength 70N/mm2
+Fully cured com2pressive strength 70N/mm²

 Preparation:

-Thorough substrate preparation is essential.
 The substrate should be clean and free from dust or oil contamination.
 For best results the surface should be dry but Crackfiller EP100 will tolerate damp surfaces.
 A gas torch may help to remove oil or moisture from the surface and clean, dry compressed air may be used to blow out small cracks.

 Mixing: